TaitoUnited/full-stack-template/README.md

 * `ci`: Continuous integration changes (cloudbuild.yaml)
 * `chore`: maintenance

-> Optionally you can use `npm run commit` to write your commit messages by using commitizen, though often it is quicker to write commit messages by hand.

 ## Database migrations

 > If the environments do not yet contain any permanent data, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` before deploying the app to the environment.
 However, if you delete some of the existing `deploy/*.sql` files, leave revert scripts in place.
 Otherwise `taito init:ENV --clean` will fail because changes cannot be reverted.